 What’s next for solar incentives in New Jersey?

-In early 2020, the NJ BPU will determine final pricing for TRECs.
-All projects that are installed after October 29th, 2018 and don’t begin receiving SREC payments before the program hits the 5.1 percent cap (likely mid-2020) are placed into the TRECs program.
-We will update this article as further pricing information and SREC deadlines are made publically available.
+All projects that are installed after October 29th, 2018 and don’t begin receiving SREC payments before the program hits the 5.1 percent cap (by April 30th, 2020) are placed into the TRECs program.

 Compare solar options on EnergySage